zendiy-mgos/zbutton/README.md

 ```c
 int mgos_zbutton_press_counter_get(struct mgos_zbutton *handle);
 ```
-Returns the counter since the button has been pressed (long-press).
-Returns `-1` if the button is not still pressed.
-The counther is increased every `press_repeat_ticks` milliseconds, if a configuration value greater than 0(zero) was provided.
+Returns `0` if the button is not pressed.
+Otherwise, it returns `1` or the counter since the button has been pressed (long-press).
+The counter is increased every `press_repeat_ticks` milliseconds if value greater than 0(zero) was provided.

 |Parameter||
 |--|--|